 UnMarketing: Besides the fact Scott Stratten is my hero, this book makes me want to shout, “YES!
 That!” the whole time I’m reading it.
 Which is a little bit UnSettling to those who happen to be around me at the time, but gosh.
 It’s that good.
 If you’ve ever been told that you “have” to cold-call people to get business, you will cradle this book to your bosom and weep.
 In the best way possible.

 Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content: The title says it all, oui?
 If the process of blogging keeps you up at night, sweating and scared, you should read this book.
 If you have no clue how to write an engaging Facebook post, you should read this book.
 If you still don’t know why writing is THE key to building a successful brand, you should read. this. book.

 Likeable Social Media: Because believe it or not, there are plenty of ways to be anything but likeable (and successful) on social media.
 Though most of the examples in this book deal with large companies, there’s plenty to be learned by solopreneurs + small businesses.
 Everybody can find a way to surprise + delight their fans.
 Everybody.

 What Happens in Vegas Stays on YouTube: Privacy is dead and reputations are dying.
 Short and to the point, this book is a wake up call for anyone who thinks that their “personal” and “business” online behaviors are — or can be — two different things.
-As relevant to the college student as it is to the mommy blogger as it is to the CEO of a Fortune 500 company.
 Get one for yourself, then give one out to everyone you know.

 Other faves on my business bookshelf: